ljdursi/beyond-single-core-R/README.md

 R is a great environment for interactive analysis on your desktop, but when your data needs outgrow your personal computer, it's not clear what to do next.

-This is material for a short overview of scalable data analysis in R.  The slides can be viewed with Chrome at https://ljdursi.github.io/beyond-single-core-R .
+This is material for a short overview of scalable data analysis in R.  The slides can be viewed at https://ljdursi.github.io/beyond-single-core-R .

 It covers: